XBW-Leo/CineBook/README.md

 ### Functional Separation

-The project separates app entry setup, data models, sample catalogue data, booking state management, and reusable SwiftUI components.
-For example, movie and session content is stored in `MovieCatalog`, seat grid generation is handled by `SeatMapFactory`, and booking persistence is managed by `BookingStore`.
+The project separates app entry setup, data models, sample catalogue data, booking state management, movie list filtering, and reusable SwiftUI components.
+For example, movie and session content is stored in `MovieCatalog`, seat grid generation is handled by `SeatMapFactory`, movie list search/date/genre filtering is handled by `MovieListViewModel`, and booking persistence is managed by `BookingStore`.

 ### Loose Coupling

 Views do not directly manage persistent storage.
-Booking-related logic is handled by `BookingStore`, while UI screens focus on presentation and user interaction.
+Booking-related logic is handled by `BookingStore`, movie list filtering is handled by `MovieListViewModel`, while UI screens focus on presentation and user interaction.
 This makes each part easier to modify without affecting unrelated files.

 ### Extensibility

 New movies, sessions, prices, screens, unavailable seats, and movie themes can be added mainly by updating the model and catalogue data.
 The main UI does not need to be rewritten when new movie content is added.

+The current catalogue uses relative session dates, so sessions can stay within the next 7 days without using fixed calendar dates.

 ### Error Handling and User Guidance